 Name of Faculty Mentor Nitin Upadhyay Novel Engaging Course Title Computational Methods for Engineers using MATLAB (2000119) Objectives of Course 1.
 To Impart the Knowledge to the students with MATLAB software 2.
 To provide a working introduction to the MATLAB technical computing environment.
 Content 1.
 Introduction, Applications, Features, General overview of the MATLAB software 2.
 Basic operations, MATLAB as calculator, basic commands, Creating arrays, Mathematical Operation with Array 3.
 Creating function and Scripts, Basic Plotting, Creating Simple Plot 4.
 Solving linear equations, Matrix inverse, Matrix function 5.
 Results interpretation Contact hrs 30 hrs Outcomes of Course Course Outcomes: After successful completion of this course students will be able to: 1.
 Select the suitable tool to solve the engineering problems in MATLAB 2.
-Study how to break a complex problem up into smaller, simpler task 3.
-Compare the various tool available in MATLAB.
-4. Analyze the results and interpretation of mathematical model
+Study how to break a complex problem up into smaller, simpler task 3 Compare the various tool available in MATLAB A Analyze the results and interpretation of mathematical model 4.
+Analyze the results and interpretation of mathematical model